Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display all the lines of the files
+Display all the lines  in the file